-5.2.9.
+5.2.10.
 Project description & plan

 The project description and plan needs to have a maximum of 2,500 words, including the list of references.
-The proposal may include a maximum of three figures or images.
-Any tables will not be considered as figures but are included in the word count.
+The proposal may include a maximum of three figures, images or tables that are not included in the word count.
+In addition to this allowance, we ask that applicants include a Gantt chart with this document.